-Notice: If auto-run (timer) mode is active, SV 103 will automatically stop the measurement when the set time is over and then turn off.
-If no auto-run mode is used and specific time has not been preset, the unit will continue to measure until the battery is exhausted.
-Just before switch off, the measurement run will be stopped and all data until that point will be saved securely for later download to the PC.
+Note: If auto-run (timer) mode is active, SV 103 will automatically stop the measurement when the set time is over and then turn off.
+If no auto-run mode is used and specific time has not been pre-set, the unit will continue to measure until the battery is exhausted.
+Just before switching off, the measurement run will be stopped and all data until that point will be saved securely for later download to the PC.